Man shot, killed after shooting at deputy during traffic stop on I-16 in Effingham County

 EFFINGHAM COUNTY, Ga.
-(WSAV) — The GBI is investigating after an overnight officer-involved shooting on I-16 left one man dead.
+(WSAV) — The Georgia Bureau of Investigation (GBI) is investigating after an overnight officer-involved shooting on I-16 left one man dead.

 According to the Bryan County Sheriff’s Office, an Effingham County Sheriff’s deputy attempted to pull over a black truck in the area of I-16 and Old River Road around 11:45 p.m.
 Sunday night.
 Deputies say during the traffic stop, the driver became combative and shot at the deputy.